 - Start with a small dose – like a pea-sized amount of resin or the lowest recommended capsule dose.

-- Avoid overdosing – never take more than the brand or your doctor suggests.
+- Avoid overdosing – never take more than 500 mg daily or your doctor suggests.

 - Stay hydrated – drink enough water throughout the day.